 - Second Offense.
 The fine amount is between $350-$500.
 Jail time could last from a week to six months.
-In addition to a year of treatment for alcohol or substance abuse, you could have your license suspended for 12-18 months and between 10 days to 6 months of community labor.
+In addition to a year of treatment for alcohol or substance abuse, you could have your license suspended for 12 to 18 months and have to complete between ten days to six months of community labor.

 - Third Offense.
 The fines can reach $500-1,000 and jail time from 30 days to a year.
-You could lose your license from 24-36 months and be required to do 10 days to one year of community labor.
+You could lose your license for 24 to 36 months and be required to do ten days to one year of community labor.

 - Fourth Offense.
 This is a Class D Felony, which means there is a minimum amount of 120 days in prison without probation, one year of treatment for alcohol or substance abuse, and a license suspension for 60 months.